-- Shopping HARP Lenders
+HARP Refinance Mortgage Lenders

 HARP stands for the Home Affordable Refinance Program, which is a government loan program that was recently updated to help more people who have underwater mortgages.

-- Sold Date - Your loan was sold to Fannie Mae or Freddie Mac before May 31, 2009.
+- Your loan was originated on or before May 31, 2009.

-- Current On Mortgage - You are current on your mortgage payments.
+- You are current on your mortgage payments.

-- Loan-to-Value - You owe more than 80% of your home's estimated value.
+- You owe more than 80% of your home's estimated value.

-Benefits Of Getting Your Refinance With A HARP Mortgage
+Benefits Of Refinancing With HARP

 - Unlimited Loan-to-Value Restrictions - to allow more people to refinance, regardless of their home's appraised value.